How to Fix a Windows 10 Critical Error

-The Windows 10 Critical error is related to the Start menu not working.
-It happens when some files become corrupted.
-Sometimes, the Start menu alone is affected, but other times the search feature, Cortana, and the Start menu are all involved.
+• Sometimes, the Start menu alone is affected, but other times the search feature, Cortana, and the Start menu are all involved.

 This walkthrough will teach you how to resolve the error.
 For more methods that deal with a Start menu icon not working, click here.

-Automatically Repair Critical Errors
+Automatically Repair Windows Critical Error

-Perform a System Backup
+First Step: Perform a System Backup

 Before making any changes to your PC, you should always perform a system backup to prevent lost files.

-Here is how to backup your computer:
+Here is how to back up your computer:

 Step #1